verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Somebody is getting gently laid tonight.
 - [ ] Also known as your new best friend
 - [ ] Say something witty but devastating.
+- [ ] My will to live has come back